Answer a few simple questions to make your document in minutes

 The requirements and restrictions are different by state; however, in Rhode Island, your Power of Attorney will generally need notarization or the signatures of two witnesses.
 Your document must be notarized if your agent will have the power to direct your burial or cremation.
 Witnesses shouldn't include your healthcare provider or their employee, nor should they be the owners, operators, or employees of your community care facility.
 Only one of the witnesses may be legally related to you (such as a spouse, adopted child, or family member) or any other heir/beneficiary.
 As a general rule, witnesses should be 18 years old or older, and no witness should simultaneously be designated as your agent.

-See Rhode Island Healthcare Power of Attorney law: Chapter 23-4.10
+See Rhode Island Medical/Healthcare Power of Attorney law: Chapter 23-4.10